 Senator Slossberg received her Bachelor of Science degree from Cornell University in 1987 and her law degree from New York University Law School in 1990.
 She practiced law with the firm of Cleary, Gottlieb, Steen & Hamilton, though she is currently retired from the practice of law.

 Senator Slossberg grew up in Massachusetts and spent many years working and managing a family business that was started by her grandfather.
-She lives in Milford with her husband of 24 years, David, and their three children: Jeremy, Alex, and Rebecca.
+She lives in Milford with her husband David and their three children: Jeremy, Alex, and Rebecca.

 Below are links to Web sites offering information on how you and your community can choose to use cleaner energy.

 Find all of Senator Slossberg’s videos on YouTube.